 - 1 cup canned unsweetened pineapple tidbits, drained and patted dry

 - Pour into prepared pans.
-Bake at 350° for 18-24 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 18-24 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.

 - In a large bowl, combine yogurt and whipped topping.
 In another bowl, combine strawberries and pineapple.